Volkswagen Fox: North America (1987–1993)

-The Fox was a variant of the Gol manufactured by Volkswagen do Brasil and marketed by Volkswagen in North America as an entry level subcompact from 1987 until 1993.
+The Fox was a variant of the Voyage manufactured by Volkswagen do Brasil and marketed by Volkswagen in North America as an entry-level subcompact from 1987 until 1993 — VW's response to an expanding market for entry-level subcompacts, such as the Yugo and the Hyundai Excel.
 Initially offered as a 2-door and 4-door sedan as well as a 2-door wagon, the wagon was discontinued in 1991 along with the 2-door for the Canadian market, the same year the 4-door sedan (as well as the 2-door, in the United States) received a mild restyling.

-The Fox featured a longitudinal mounted 1.8L, 81 PS 4-cylinder gasoline engine, sharing components with the Volkswagen Golf — along with a 4-speed manual transmission for the standard 2-door and 4-door sedan and a 5-speed manual transmission for the "GL" sport model — an automatic transmission was not offered.
-There was no power steering available.
+The Fox featured a longitudinal mounted 1.8L, 81 PS 4-cylinder petrol engine, sharing components with the Volkswagen Golf — along with a 4-speed manual transmission for the standard 2-door and 4-door sedan and a 5-speed manual transmission for the "GL" sport model. — An automatic transmission was not offered, nor was power steering or anti-lock braking.
 The Fox had power assisted disk brakes in the front and drums in the rear.
-The Fox did not have an anti-lock braking system.

 According to the U.S. EPA, the 4-speed manual transmission averaged 24 mpgus on the new combined driving cycle with the 5-speed manual transmission able to produce 23 mpgus on the new driving cycle.
 Under the old test protocol, the Volkswagen Fox was able to produce 26 mpgus with the 5-speed transmission and 27 mpgus with the 4-speed transmission.

 Early models (1987–1989) featured the Bosch CIS-E also known as KE-Jetronic electro mechanical fuel injection, using an oxygen sensor to assist in fuel management.
-Later models featured (1990 – 1993) Bosch Digifant electronic fuel injection.
+Later models featured (1990–1993) Bosch Digifant electronic fuel injection.
 In Canada, the Fox from 1987 to 1989 was offered with the simpler Bosch CIS fuel injection (K-Jetronic) without an oxygen sensor for the engine fuel management system.

-Due partly to booming sales of the Passat, Jetta, Golf and the price of the Fox compared to other manufacturers at the time, the Fox faded out fast, making it a rare car - particularly so the facelift (1990 – 1993) models.
-Fewer were being produced for North America due to the lack of demand.
+Due partly to booming sales of the Passat, Jetta, Golf and the price of the Fox compared to its competition, sales dwindled, particularly the facelifted (1990–1993) models.
 Volkswagen also priced the car very low, to compensate for the ever more expensive German-made cars, and Volkswagen of America lost money on every Fox sold in the early years.

 Originally, the Fox's squared off front end featured sealed beam halogen headlamps; after 1991 models received revised sheet metal with flush glass headlamps (MK2).